Canonba: Settler colonisation, conflict and killings

-The association of colonial settlers with the area dates from the time of the second expedition of the explorer and surveyor-general Sir Thomas Mitchell, in 1835.
-Duck Creek was surveyed by James Larmer, an assistant-surveyor and second-in-command of the expedition.
+The association of colonial settlers with the area dates from in 1829, when an expedition led by Hamilton Hume crossed Duck Creek.
+During the return journey of the second expedition of the explorer and surveyor-general Sir Thomas Mitchell, in 1835, Duck Creek, a little to the north of what became Canonba, was surveyed by James Larmer, an assistant-surveyor and second-in-command of the expedition.
 Mitchell returned to the area, in January 1847, when his third expedition camped for two weeks at the 'ponds of Canonba', which would later become the site of the village.

 The area between the Macquarie and the Bogan Rivers contains other watercourses, including Duck Creek, Gunningbar Creek, Crooked Creek and Marra Creek.
 Although the area was a semi-arid saltbush plain, the watercourses, waterholes, and billabongs improved the potential of the area for grazing, encouraging some settlers to move into the area, even though the same water sources were precious to the traditional owners.
 The area was outside the boundary of the Nineteen Counties—within which the colonial government of New South Wales allowed settlers to purchase land—but, from 1836, specific sections of land could be leased there for an annual payment, under the Squatting Act, 1836.